famuvie/peaks/Readme.md

 ##### First time only
 - Install [R](http://cran.r-project.org/ "CRAN")
-- If you work under MS Windows platform
+- If you work under MS Windows platform, please don't.
+But if you insist,
-  - Install `RTools` from CRAN as well
+  - Install [`RTools`](http://cran.r-project.org/bin/windows/Rtools/) from CRAN as well
 - Install the `devtools` R-package
   - `install.packages('devtools')`